-Number of Household Members Number of Bedrooms
+Number of Bedrooms

-1-2 1- bedroom
+1- bedroom

-3-4 2- bedroom
+2- bedroom

-5-6 3- bedroom
+3- bedroom

-7-8 4- bedroom
+4- bedroom

-9-10 5- bedroom
+5- bedroom

-11-12 6- bedroom
+6- bedroom

-- At issuance, the bedroom size assigned should not require more than two persons to occupy the same bedroom.
+- 1. At issuance, the bedroom size assigned should not require more than two persons to occupy the same bedroom.
 The family may choose and live within a suitable unit in any grouping that is acceptable to the family, including using the living room for sleeping purposes. - 2.
 Every household member is to be counted as a person in determining the family unit size [24 CFR §982.402(a)(4)-(6)].
 Under this definition, household members include the unborn child of a pregnant woman; any live-in aides (approved by the LACDA to reside in the unit to care for a family member who is disabled or is at least 50 years of age); a full-time student who is away from the home attending school but who spends school recess in the unit, and a child who is temporarily away from the home because of placement in foster care.
 A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family.